 The methodologies applied by one buyer in one industry may be different from the methodologies applied by another buyer in another industry.

-Here are some key drivers on how to value your business, in a way that will make sense to you, and will be in line with investor expectations.
+Here are some key drivers on how to value your startup, in a way that will make sense to you, and will be in line with investor expectations.

 Supply and demand